 - Brits have a taste of their Christmas pudding or fruity mince pies.

-Christmas desserts without borders
+European Christmas desserts without borders

 The Hungarians and the Poles have a similar dessert, a poppy seed roll, which the first call beigli, and the latter name makowiec.
 Ukrainians and Russians both enjoy eating kutia porridge.
 And the baklavas are popular in Albania, Armenia, and Greece.